 The septic tank drain field is an integral part of your septic system, responsible for removing any contaminants from liquids that might emerge from your tank.
 Remember that it, too, needs to be maintained.
 As a rule of thumb:

 Wastewater coming from your home has a lot of disease-causing bacteria and viruses, which are incredibly harmful.
-Additional pollutants found in wastewater include high levels of nitrogen and phosphorus, which properly functioning septic systems remove effectively.
+Additional pollutants found in wastewater include high levels of nitrogen and phosphorus, which properly functioning systems remove effectively.

 If your septic tank is malfunctioning, it can cause groundwater contamination that could spread to your household and directly impact your neighbors.

 Any contaminated household wastewater not only poses a danger to your and your neighbor’s drinking water but also to the environment.
 Contaminated groundwater can result in the release of bacteria, viruses, and other harmful chemicals into local waterways.